T-Gopinath/Docs/Spring-SpringBoot-Micro.md

             * Decouple abstractions from implementations
             * Improve flexibility and scalability

   ##### Adapter Pattern :
             Use Adapter when your system needs to interact with an incompatible interface without modifying existing code.
             It’s useful when integrating legacy systems with modern APIs.
 Works best when you cannot change the target interface
             Adapter converts one interface into another, enabling smooth collaboration between otherwise incompatible components.

             Ex:
             Integrating an old XML-based API with a new JSON-based REST service.
             Using third-party payment APIs that require format conversion.
             Adapting voltage converters conceptually: 220V → 110V device adapter.

   ##### Bridge Pattern :
             Use Bridge when abstraction and implementation must evolve independently.
             It prevents creating numerous classes when you mix multiple combinations of functionality.
             Best suited when your system has multiple dimensions of variation.
             Bridge reduces class explosion by separating what the object does from how it does it.

             ex:
             Remote controls controlling different types of devices (TV, AC, Projector).
             Payment system separating payment mode (UPI, Card) from platform (Razorpay, Stripe).

-            ##### Composite Pattern : Use Composite when you need to represent hierarchies where individual items and groups should be treated uniformly.
+  ##### Composite Pattern :
+            Use Composite when you need to represent hierarchies where individual items and groups should be treated uniformly.
 Perfect when operations must be applied to both leaf and composite objects seamlessly.
-                                     Composite simplifies tree structure management by letting clients treat both single objects and groups the same way. ex
+            Composite simplifies tree structure management by letting clients treat both single objects and groups the same way.

+          Ex:
           File Explorer: File and Folder handled through one interface.
           Organizational Hierarchy: CEO → Managers → Employees.
           UI components: panels containing buttons, text fields, and nested containers.

-            ##### Decorator Pattern :  Use Decorator when you want to add new features dynamically without altering the original class.
+   ##### Decorator Pattern :
+             Use Decorator when you want to add new features dynamically without altering the original class.
 Ideal when                                                inheritance becomes too rigid or leads to too many subclasses.
              Decorator provides flexible runtime extension by wrapping objects with additional behavior.

           EX:
           Coffee shop system: add milk, chocolate, foam, caramel on top of base coffee Spring’s HandlerInterceptor adding logging/authentication layers.
           Adding encryption, compression, or caching to streams dynamically.

-            ##### Facade Pattern :     Use Facade when you want to provide a simplified interface to a complex subsystem.
+  ##### Facade Pattern :
+            Use Facade when you want to provide a simplified interface to a complex subsystem.
             Ideal when clients must be shielded from heavy initialization and dependencies.
             Facade reduces complexity, improves readability, and creates a single entry point to multiple components.

           Ex
           Hotel booking hides allocation, payment, and housekeeping APIs.
           Spring Boot starter packages simplify complex library configurations.
           A video conversion utility hiding codec handling and file operations

-            ##### Flyweight Pattern : Use Flyweight when many objects share common internal data, and memory consumption becomes a concern.
+  ##### Flyweight Pattern :
+          Use Flyweight when many objects share common internal data, and memory consumption becomes a concern.
           Perfect when object count may reach thousands or millions.
           Flyweight reduces memory footprint by reusing shared intrinsic state and separating extrinsic state.

           Ex
           Text editors storing formatting styles as shared objects.
           Browser caching icons, emojis, or fonts as shared reusable resources.
           Game engines reusing sprite textures across multiple objects.

-            ##### Proxy Pattern : Use Proxy when controlling access to an object is essential: security, lazy loading, caching, or remote invocation.
+  ##### Proxy Pattern :
+          Use Proxy when controlling access to an object is essential: security, lazy loading, caching, or remote invocation.
 Useful when working with large or remote objects.
           Proxy acts as a gateway that adds extra behavior before delegating to the real object.

           Ex
           Hibernate’s lazy-loading proxy for database entities.
           Authentication proxy checking permissions before accessing sensitive resources.
           Remote proxy connecting clients to remote services via RMI or gRPC.

   #### What is behavioral design pattern

      Behavioral Design Patterns are a category of software design patterns that focus on how objects interact, communicate, and share responsibilities.
      They help define clean communication rules between objects, making systems flexible, loosely coupled, and easy to extend.

      Promote Single Responsibility Principle
      Enable Open/Closed Principle

-        ##### Strategy : Use Strategy when multiple algorithms can be chosen at runtime.
+        ##### Strategy :
+          Use Strategy when multiple algorithms can be chosen at runtime.
 Keep algorithms independent, interchangeable, and easily extendable.
           Ex:
           Compression strategies: ZIP, GZIP, RAR.
           Payment algorithms: UPI, NetBanking, Card.
           Sorting strategies: QuickSort, MergeSort, HeapSort.

-        #####  Observer : Use Observer when one object must notify many dependents about state changes.
+        ##### Observer :
+          Use Observer when one object must notify many dependents about state changes.
 Ideal for real-time data updates.
           It enables event-driven systems with decoupled publishers and subscribers.

           EX:
           Stock price updates notifying dashboards.
           Weather station broadcasting temperature updates.
           E-commerce order tracking updates.

-        #####  Command : Use Command when you need to encapsulate actions as objects for flexible execution strategies.
+        #####  Command :
+          Use Command when you need to encapsulate actions as objects for flexible execution strategies.
 Supports undo/redo operations,                               command queues, or transaction batching.
           It decouples invoker from receiver, allowing actions to be stored, reused, or reversed

           EX:
           Text editors performing undo/redo on formatting operations.
           Queueing commands in task schedulers or job systems.
           Smart home automation defining commands like “Turn on AC,” “Dim Lights,” etc.

         #####  Chain of Responsibility : Use this pattern when requests must pass through a series of handlers,
                   each deciding whether to process or pass it onward.
 Ideal when avoiding nested if-else chains.